Michaelmw17/MySQL-Employee-Tracker/README.md

 So that I can organize and plan my business
 ```

+##  Requirements

+* Functional application.

+* GitHub repository with a unique name and a README describing the project.

+* The command-line application should allow users to:

+  * Add departments, roles, employees

+  * View departments, roles, employees

+  * Update employee roles

 ### Resources

 * Use the [MySQL](https://www.npmjs.com/package/mysql) NPM package to connect to your MySQL database and perform queries.